-Fast forward just 18 months, and my life looks nothing like it did then.
+Fast forward to today, and my life looks nothing like it did then.
 I now live in my absolute dream home for this season my life in the mountains outside Madrid, I have a growing business that provides a full-time income, and I know exactly where I’m going with my business and how I’m going to get there.

-So how did I make such a major change in my life and business in just over 1 year?
+So how did I make such a major change in my life and business?
 Well, it started by getting to a breaking point with my current circumstances and deciding I was determined to change them no matter what.
 I was already extremely clear on what I didn’t want (I was living it every day), so I decided to stop focusing on everything that was wrong, and start focusing on what I did want.
 Then I put all my energy into making it happen.
 Here’s how I did it (and how you can too!):

 1. I got clear on what I wanted.